 Thinking about remodelling your old jewellery, here’s what you need to know….

 I’ve lots of old/broken/inherited/unworn jewellery, can it all be reused?

 Yes, so long as it’s all hallmarked.
-Jewellery with lots of joins i.e. chains, may need to be sent away for refining in order to reuse the metal.
+Jewellery may need to be refined prior to reuse.

 Can I re-use any metal?